eic/epic-prod/docs/RECO/24.12.0/index.md

             5x41 , Sub-directory or File Count:2
                 hel_minus , Sub-directory or File Count:670
                 hel_plus , Sub-directory or File Count:670
+    SIDIS , Sub-directory or File Count:3
+        D0_ABCONV , Sub-directory or File Count:1
+            pythia8.306-1.0 , Sub-directory or File Count:1
+                18x275 , Sub-directory or File Count:2
+                    hiAcc , Sub-directory or File Count:424
+                    hiDiv , Sub-directory or File Count:329
+        Lambda_ABCONV , Sub-directory or File Count:1
-    SIDIS , Sub-directory or File Count:1
+            pythia8.306-1.0 , Sub-directory or File Count:1
+                18x275 , Sub-directory or File Count:2
+                    hiAcc , Sub-directory or File Count:365
+                    hiDiv , Sub-directory or File Count:329
         pythia6-eic , Sub-directory or File Count:1
             1.0.0 , Sub-directory or File Count:2
                 10x275 , Sub-directory or File Count:1
-                    q2_0to1 , Sub-directory or File Count:15622
+                    q2_0to1 , Sub-directory or File Count:24696
                 18x275 , Sub-directory or File Count:1
-                    q2_0to1 , Sub-directory or File Count:15888
+                    q2_0to1 , Sub-directory or File Count:20193
     SINGLE , Sub-directory or File Count:11
         e+ , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3